natinusala/wow-smart-recruitment-macro/README.md

 # wow-smart-recruitment-macro
 A decentralized WoW guild recruitment macro which doesn't suck - the GM updates it, it spreads to everyone

+**The addon is now entirely working for BfA and will be updated in future patches.**

 ## Warning

 This addon is from my old guild Euphorie, hence the name, `RecrutementEuphorie`.
 Also, it's in french, deal with it.